-When you organise a fundraising event, you’re responsible for making sure it poses no risk to others.
-To prevent any unwanted accidents or incidents always have a risk assessment in place.
+When you organise a fundraising event, you’re responsible for making sure it is as safe as possible for attendees.
+Always have a risk assessment in place.

 If your event involves food and drink, please work to basic food hygiene rules for safe preparation, storage, display and cooking.

 Our fundraising team have all of this information to hand and will be happy to help you with all legalities and offer advice where needed.

 The money you raise will provide expert and compassionate hospice care to local families.
 You can download paper sponsorship forms here or ask for copies to be posted out to you.

 Make it as easy as possible for people to support you by setting up an online giving page.
 Choose from either JustGiving or Virgin Money Giving and follow the instructions to create your page.
 Share your personal story and why you’re passionate about raising money for the hospice on your page; people are more likely to donate when they feel moved or as if they’ve connected with you personally.
 You can then share the link with friends and family on social media or email it out to your contacts.

 If you’re fundraising in memory of someone special, you may wish to set up a St Peter & St James tribute fund.
 A tribute fund offers the opportunity for people to come together online to share memories of a loved one and donate directly in their honour.
 Please get in touch to find out more.

 Gift Aid is a great extra from HMRC.
 Providing your sponsors are paying tax at the time of their donation, we can receive an extra 25p per £1 of every donation.
 If they’re eligible, please ask your supporters to tick the Gift Aid box on your forms and online giving page.

 How to pay your money in